JOIN US AT THE 2019

 Who should attend?

-This national conference is for K-12 educators and students, university faculty and students, non-formal educators, community organizations, business leaders, and policy makers.
+This national conference is for K-12 educators and students, university faculty and students, non-formal educators, natural resource professionals, staff of community organizations, business leaders, policy makers, and funders.

 “I came all the way from Wyoming for this conference and it did not disappoint!
 It was a wonderful opportunity to learn about inspiring work and meet and share ideas with educators who really understand place-based education.
 The keynote and lens on equity were really thought-provoking and have impacted my own educational practice and research.”Kevin Krasnow, Ph.D.
 Graduate and Research Faculty